 In the fourth quarter of 2022, we performed our annual impairment test quantitatively and concluded that goodwill was not impaired.
 In performing the impairment test, we determined the fair value of our reporting units by using discounted cash flow (DCF) and market analyses.
 Determining fair value requires us to make judgments about appropriate discount rates, terminal value growth rates and the amount and timing of expected future cash flows.
 The cash flows employed in the DCF analysis for each reporting unit are based on the reporting unit's budget, long-term business plan, and recent operating performance.
 Discount rate assumptions are based on an assessment of the risk inherent in the future cash flows of the respective reporting unit and market conditions.
 Under the market approach, we use revenue and earnings multiples based on comparable industry multiples to estimate the fair value of the reporting units.
 For the annual impairment test, the fair value of our PCB and RF&S Components reportable segments exceeded their respective carrying values by 21% and 29%, respectively.
 Significant assumptions used in the DCF included terminal value growth rates and discount rates that ranged from 3% to 12%.
 An increase in the discount rate and decrease in the long-term growth rates of 0.5% would result in the fair value of the reporting units exceeding their respective carrying values by 17% to 24%.
 Given the inherent uncertainty in determining the assumptions underlying a DCF and market analysis, actual results may differ from those used in our valuations.
-In assessing the reasonableness of the determined fair values, we also reconciled the aggregate determined fair value of the reporting the tag of our analysis, actual results of the determined test, implied a 31% control premium on a normalized basis.
+In assessing the reasonableness of the determined fair values, we also reconciled the aggregate determined fair value of the Company to the Company's market capitalization, which, at the date of our annual impairment test, implied a 31% control premium on a normalized basis.